TejRajj/blog_api3/README.md

 # blog_api3
-This application is build using Django.
+This is Simple Blog application build using Python & Django.